wieldphysics/wield-lab-doc/iirrational/quickstart_v1.rst

  - internal https://github.com/mccullerlp/IIRrational/blob/master/IIRrational/testing/__init__.py
  - contrbuted https://github.com/mccullerlp/IIRrational/blob/master/IIRrational_test_data/__init__.py

-these are accessed through the functions :func:`IIRrational.testing.IIRrational_data` and :func:`IIRrational_test_data.IIRrational_data_dev` using a keyword set name.
+these are accessed through the functions :func:`wavestate.iirrational.testing.iirrational_data` and :func:`IIRrational_test_data.iirrational_data_dev` using a keyword set name.
 The random sets also take a :keyword:`set_num` argument and :keyword:`instance_num`.
 For the random sets, the set_num changes the last data point (10Hz to 100Hz) and also linear vs. log distribution.
 The instance number seeds the random noise added, so that the fitting is deterministic for a given instance.

 The :func:`data2filter` function can take as its first positional argument a dictionary with the other keywords.
 This allows the sets to be fit and tested using only:

 .. code-block:: python

-  import IIRrational.v1
+  import wavestate.iirrational.v1
-  import IIRrational.plots
+  import wavestate.iirrational.plots
-  from IIRrational.testing import IIRrational_data
+  from wavestate.iirrational.testing import iirrational_data

-  fit = IIRrational.v1.data2filter(
+  fit = wavestate.iirrational.v1.data2filter(
-    IIRrational_data('simple2'),
+    iirrational_data('simple2'),
   )
-  ax = IIRrational.plots.plot_fitter_flag(fit.fitter)
+  ax = wavestate.iirrational.plots.plot_fitter_flag(fit.fitter)

 Fitting
 ---------

-.. py:function:: IIRrational.v1.data2filter
+.. py:function:: wavestate.iirrational.v1.data2filter

    Fits frequency-response data using 2-stage process